rohit2569/whatnext-vision-motors-salesforce/README.md

 Project -- # whatnext-vision-motors-salesforce
 Salesforce CRM project for streamlining vehicle orders, stock validation, and dealer assignment.

+USE CASE
+WhatsNext Vision Motors is revolutionizing its customer experience and operational efficiency with a cutting-edge Salesforce CRM implementation.
+The project streamlines the vehicle ordering process by auto-assigning orders to the nearest dealer based on customer location and preventing orders for out-of-stock vehicles.
+Automated workflows update order statuses dynamically and send scheduled email reminders for test drives.
+Key technical implementations include Apex triggers for stock validation, batch jobs for stock updates, and scheduled Apex for automated order processing.
+This initiative enhances customer satisfaction, improves order accuracy, and boosts overall operational efficiency.

 This project implements a Salesforce CRM solution to manage vehicle orders, stock validation, test drives, and dealer assignments.

 Features